 Thermo-optic modulator with a doped silicon heater#

 In this example we investigate the modulation of a silicon waveguide with an embedded doped silicon p++ - p - p++ junction inspired by the design presented in Chuyu Zhong, Hui Ma, Chunlei Sun, Maoliang Wei, Yuting Ye, Bo Tang, Peng Zhang, Ruonan Liu, Junying Li, Lan Li, and Hongtao Lin, “Fast thermo-optical modulators with doped-silicon heaters operating at 2 μm”, Opt.
 Express 29, 23508-23516 (2021).
 The primary modulation effect is due to heating occurring inside the waveguide as a potential difference is applied across the p++ - p - p++ junction.
-For calculation of current flowing through the device a third-party open-source software devsim is used.
+For calculation of current flowing through the device we use our Charge solver.
 Subsequent heat distribution and waveguide mode analysis is done with Tidy3D’s heat and mode solvers.

 The sketch below highlights the geometric features of the considered waveguide: